clemens33/fastllm/README.md

 print(not_cat())
 ```

-OpenAI is making fun of us (that really happened!) and writes "Cat" with a lower case "c".
+OpenAI is making fun of us (that really happened!) - obviously we need to be more specific (e.g. ban lowercase and uppercase)

 ```bash
 Dog!
 Just kidding, cat!